JHodgkins/MSP4-MovieBox/docs/testing/TESTING.md

 - Genre (action) desktop
 ![Lighthouse test - Genre (action) desktop](/docs/testing/lighthouse_testing/desktop/lighthouse_test_desktop_genre_action.png)

-The genre displays titles based on their category and is the same page, results were the same acrossfilters and this is why only one result is shown.
+The genre displays titles based on their category and is the same page, results were the same across filters and this is why only one result is shown.

 - Genre (action) mobile
 ![Lighthouse test - Genre (action) mobile](/docs/testing/lighthouse_testing/mobile/lighthouse_test_mobile_genre_action.png)